What is Epinephrine?

 Epinephrine, also known as adrenaline, is both a hormone and a medication.
 A person’s adrenal glands produce epinephrine, which helps to regulate organ functions.
 It is typically released when the body is under stress.
 It is part of the fight or flight response.
 Let’s say something startles you and you feel your pulse racing and the color drains from your skin.
 That’s all from the release of epinephrine.

 But, like many things in medicine, epinephrine has other purposes.
 Epinephrine medication is a helpful tool in treating medical emergencies.
-It is the first line treatment for life-threatening allergic reactions known as anaphylaxis.
+It is the first-line treatment for severe or life-threatening allergic reactions known as anaphylaxis.

 What is epinephrine used for?